Little Painted Bottles with Big Results

 Step 1: Wash bottles and remove labels

 I soak my bottles in sudsy water to help remove labels.
-You can also use Goo Gone or another similar liquid if you find yourself in a sticky situation. 😉 (Sorry for the dad jokes…sometimes I can’t help myself.)
+You can also use Goo Gone or another similar liquid if you find yourself struggling to get rid of all the stickiness.

 Step 2: Paint 2-3 coats of chalk paint